-Her experience includes a number of disability specific roles including direct care, learning & development, behaviour intervention support specialist, forensic services and project management (including capital and service redevelopment).
-Alexandra has also held senior leadership roles with the Transport Accident Commission, in the not-for-profit community services sector and the National Disability Insurance Agency (NDIA).
+Alexandra’s experience includes several disability-specific roles such as direct care, learning and development, behaviour intervention support specialist, forensic services, and project management (including capital and service redevelopment).
+She has also held senior leadership roles with the Transport Accident Commission, in the not-for-profit community services sector, and with the National Disability Insurance Agency (NDIA).

-Alexandra was instrumental in establishing one of the Agency first trial sites in Victoria (Barwon), and has since then managed a number of program areas across Policy, Provider Registration and Access and Planning divisions.
+Alexandra was instrumental in establishing one of the NDIA’s first trial sites in Victoria (Barwon) and has since worked in a variety of program areas across the NDIA including policy, provider registration, complaints, and participant experience delivery.

-Jill is a registered nurse and consultant in health, disability and aged care services and a certified quality management systems auditor and standards certification/accreditation assessor for health and disability services.
+Jill is a registered nurse and consultant in health, disability, and aged care services and a certified quality management systems auditor and standards certification/accreditation assessor.

-Jill’s other area of professional work is board governance, as a board director with expertise in quality and safety, and involved in disability services, health services and aged care services and is currently a member of the Disability Services Board Victoria.
-Jill is actively involved as a consumer representative providing advice on the consumer health experience to hospital clinical committees and as a consumer invitee to a health service board.
+Jill’s other professional role is in board governance, as a non-executive board director with expertise in clinical governance, quality, and safety.
+She is actively involved as a consumer representative providing advice on the consumer health experience to hospital clinical committees and previously as a consumer invitee to a health service board.

-Jill is a Fellow, Australian College of Nursing, Fellow, Governance Institute of Australia and a Graduate Member, Australian Institute of Company Directors.
-Jill has a Bachelor of Science in Nursing, Masters, Health Administration and Graduate Diplomas in Health and Medical Law.
+Jill is a Fellow of, the Australian College of Nursing, a Fellow, of the Governance Institute of Australia; Graduate Australian Institute of Company Directors; with a Bachelor of Science in Nursing, a Master’s in Health Administration, and a Graduate Diploma in Health and Medical Law.
 She was awarded a centenary medal for her contribution to medicine and the community.

 Geoff is CEO of Victorian disability advocacy agency Leadership Plus.
 He has many years of executive experience in information technology, operations, consulting and governance with small business, government and international enterprises as well as board experience in not for profit organisations.